johnsonlee/r8/README.md

 a version of gradle to use for building on the first run.
 This will produce a jar file: `build/libs/r8.jar` which contains both R8 and D8.

+## Setting up IntelliJ

+Follow the instructions in the above section.

+1. Open the project `r8/d8_r8` in IntelliJ
+2. Navigate to "Settings" > "Build, Execution, Deployment" > "Build Tools" > "Gradle"
+   1. Select `r8/third_party/gradle` as "Local installation" in "Distribution"
+   2. Select `r8/third_party/openjdk/jdk-11/linux` as "Gradle JVM"
+3. Sync the project using Gradle

+In order to run tests it may currently be necessary to run `tools/test.py` from the command line first.

 ## <a name="running-d8"></a>Running D8

 The D8 dexer has a simple command-line interface with only a few options.